edgedb/edgedb-rust/edgedb-tokio/src/tutorial.md

 neither lost nor created if either of those two operations fails.
 ```

-A transaction removing 10 cents from one customer's account and placing it in the other's account would look as follows:
+A transaction removing 10 cents from one customer's account and placing it in another's would look like this:

 ```rust
 #[derive(Debug, Deserialize, Queryable)]